 5. Difficult to keep clean.
 If you experience no pain or obvious complications with the arrival of your wisdom teeth, your future dental hygiene may still be at risk.
 More than likely, space is at a minimum, and it can be difficult to properly brush and floss around a wisdom tooth.
 Limited space and their hard-to-reach location make these teeth prime targets for cavities and plaque buildup.

 While many individuals accommodate these teeth with no discomfort or issues, others experience complications that intensify with age.
 Without extraction, you may experience recurrent infections and pain that require extensive treatment options, medications and more.
 For peace of mind, speaking with your primary dental practitioner, a wisdom tooth specialist or an oral and maxillofacial surgeon can address any concerns you may have.

 If you’re looking for a wisdom teeth specialist with deep experience and board-certification to provide outstanding care to you or your loved ones, contact Carolinas Center For Oral & Facial Surgery today to assess your unique situation.
-With 5 locations in and around Charlotte, North Carolina, our board-certified team will make your comfort their top priority.
+With locations in and around Charlotte, Gastonia, Rock Hill and Greenville, South Carolina, our board-certified team will make your comfort their top priority.